 The Islamic Scholars differ concerning the right time of Walima.
 There are numerous viewpoints.
 For instance:

 2) After the marriage Nikah and before consummation of marriage,

 3) At the hour of the wedding carcade (lady going out) (Ibn Hajar, Fath al-Bari, 9/287)

-Most Islamic Scholars (Jumhur) believe that Walima is a supper set up after the marriage has been consummated.
+It is believed by most Islamic Scholars (Jumhur) that Walima is a supper set up after the marriage ceremony.
 Walima was the act of the Messenger of (Peace Be Upon Him), as expressly referenced in the following narration: